ericryandavis/Earth_361_Final_Project/README.md

 ## To Do (Before Running the Code):
 - Download all necessary supporting files
 - I could not figure out how to alter the file paths to a web-based environment, so all necessary file paths will need to be readjusted to YOUR Computer
-- Run "Neighborhood Analysis.ipynb" & "Landsat Imagery Analysis.ipynb" in a Jupyter Notebook
+- Run "Neighborhood Analysis.ipynb" & "Landsat Imagery Analysis - Part II.ipynb" in a Jupyter Notebook

 ### Extra:
 Major Bugs Encountered: